ucbds-infra/otter-grader/docs/workflow/executing_submissions/otter_run.rst

 To grade locally, Otter exposes the ``otter run`` command for the command line or the module ``otter.api`` for running Otter programmatically.
 The use of both is described in this section.
-Before using Otter Run, you should have generated an `autograder configuration zip file
+Before using Otter Run, you should have generated an :ref:`autograder configuration zip file
-<../otter_generate/index.md>`_.
+<workflow_otter_generate>`.

 Otter Run works by creating a temporary grading directory using the ``tempfile`` library and replicating the autograder tree structure in that folder.
 It then runs the autograder there as